nhuyho/image-processing-API/README.md

 - Remove git remote
 - Add new git remote to new service repo
 - Update project name at (package.json, newrelic, JenkinsFile,...)
-- Start implement route and handler at /src/plugins/routes

 ## Dependencies